 The Company is, from time to time, party to various legal proceedings arising in the ordinary course of business.
-Based on evaluation of these matters and discussions with Company's counsel, the Company believes that liabilities arising from or sums paid in settlement of these existing matters will not have a material adverse effect on the consolidated results of operations or financial position.
+Based on evaluation of these matters and discussions with Company's counsel, the Company believes that liabilities arising from or sums paid in settlement of these existing matters would not have a material adverse effect on the consolidated results of operations or financial condition.

-In December 2006, the Company filed a complaint in U.S. District Court for the Southern District of California against a former supplier seeking damages for breach of contract.
-The supplier has contended that it was damaged by the Company and it is expected that the supplier will file a counter claim.
+In 2006, the Company filed a complaint in U.S. District Court for the Southern District of California against a former supplier seeking damages for breach of contract.
+In 2007, the supplier filed a counter claim against the Company and the Company subsequently settled all claims with the supplier.
+The results of this settlement did not have a material impact on the Company's financial condition or results of operations.

-0. Segment Information and Concentrations of Risk
+10. Segment Information and Concentrations of Risk